-Each and every time someone makes an online purchase, numerous psychological factors have pushed them towards such a decision.
-This means as an eCommerce store owner, it makes sense to take some time to understand how the human brain functions in these scenarios, and how this can contribute to the success of your online store.
+Every time someone makes an online purchase, numerous psychological factors have pushed them towards such a decision.
+As an eCommerce store owner, it makes sense to take some time to understand how the human brain functions in these scenarios and how this can contribute to the success of your online store.

 Understanding buyer psychology is more than simply making more sales; it will guide your user journey, connect with your audience and offer the best possible experience for existing and new customers alike.

-In this blog, we’re going to consider how you could use five key psychological principles to improve your online store experience.
+In this blog, we’re going to consider how you could use five vital psychological principles to improve your online store experience.

 Buyer Psychology Background